-February 11, 2021—Following a major decline in the striped bass population, an Atlantic States Marine Fisheries Commission (ASMFC) panel today voted to begin the next update to the striped bass fishery management plan by approving the Public Information Document for Amendment 7 (PID) for public comment.
+May 4, 2022—In an effort to reverse the decline of the striped bass population, the Atlantic States Marine Fisheries Commission (ASMFC) Atlantic Striped Bass Management Board voted to adopt numerous changes to the striped bass fishery management plan, known as Amendment 7.
 Read the press release.

 What are Striped Bass (a.k.a. rockfish)?

 Striped bass, more commonly called ‘rockfish’ or ‘stripers,’ are perhaps the most iconic fish in the Chesapeake Bay region.
 Distinguished by the dark horizontal stripes on their silver bodies, rockfish can live up to 30 years and reach over five feet in length.
 They migrate up and down the East Coast, but most are born in the Chesapeake Bay and its tributaries and play an important role as a top predator in the Bay ecosystem.
 They are prized by recreational anglers and commercial fishermen alike.